elsehow/fuzztube/README.md

 # fuzztube

-cli to get a high-quality audio file from a yoube video
+cli to get a high-quality audio file from a youtube video

 ## install